RAS: a Reliability Oriented Metric for Automatic Speech Recognition: Introduction

 \section{Introduction}

 Modern automatic speech recognition (ASR) systems achieve high accuracy in clean acoustic conditions, yet they often still produce superficially fluent transcripts in the presence of noise, overlapping speech, signal degradation, or low-resource settings.
 These outputs are frequently the result of forced decoding under weak acoustic evidence, yielding errors that appear confident rather than explicitly uncertain.
-Such \textit{plausible-but-wrong} transcriptions can mislead downstream decision-making and, due to their readability, may further reduce human vigilance during review.
+Such \textit{plausible-but-wrong} transcriptions can mislead downstream decision-making.
+Under ambiguous acoustics, neither humans nor language models can always make reliable corrections.
+And, due to their readability, may further reduce human vigilance during review.
 The risk is especially acute in high-stakes applications with stringent transcription requirements, such as medical documentation and legal records.
-However, dominant evaluation paradigms do not adequately characterize this failure mode.
+However, dominant evaluation paradigms do not adequately characterize this failure mode.\footnote{Code available at: \url{https://github.com/HartmannPsi/Reliability-Aware-Score}}